openstack/manila/doc/source/configuration/shared-file-systems/drivers/hpe-3par-share-driver.rst

 -  HPE 3PAR Operating System software version 3.2.1 MU3 or higher.

--  A license that enables the File Persona feature.

 -  The array class and hardware configuration must support File Persona.

 Pre-configuration on the HPE 3PAR StoreServ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following HPE 3PAR CLI commands show how to set up the HPE 3PAR StoreServ
 to use File Persona with OpenStack Manila.
 HPE 3PAR File Persona must be
-licensed, initialized, and started on the HPE 3PAR storage.
+initialized, and started on the HPE 3PAR storage.

 .. code-block:: console